osuosl/osuosl-pelican/content/about/about_people.rst

   **Student Developer**

-Lei joined the OSL in March of 2016 after participating in Devops Bootcamp.
+Annie joined the OSL in March of 2016 after participating in Devops Bootcamp.
 The possibilities that come from the collaborative nature of the OSL is what excited her the most about working here.
 Outside of the OSL, she enjoys hanging out with friends and eating cheesecake.